-Today’s sustainability investment options are extensive and broad ranging, including relatively straightforward efforts (e.g., energy conservation projects) to multi-year/multi-stakeholder initiatives (like those that target social and environmental improvements deep within an organization’s supply-chain).
-While doing any or all of these could yield significant benefits, it is often unclear which will generate the greatest, most enduring value.
-Faced with this dilemma, leaders often struggle to understand which choices are best and how they should evaluate the many alternatives to ensure the most effective, efficient and sustainable decisions are made.
+Today’s sustainability investment options are extensive and broad-ranging, including relatively straightforward efforts (e.g., energy conservation projects) to multi-year/multi-stakeholder initiatives (like those that target social and environmental improvements deep within an organization’s supply chain).
+While doing any or all of these could yield significant benefits, it is often unclear which will generate the greatest, most enduring value, both from a financial performance standpoint and also from an environmental impact standpoint.
+Faced with this dilemma, leaders often struggle to understand which choices are best and how they should evaluate the many alternatives to ensure the most effective, efficient, and sustainable decisions are made.

-One way to improve would be to encourage better, more quantitative analyses that examine the full costs and benefits associated each investment in sustainability, combined with an analysis of which could make the greatest contribution for the business, the environment and society simultaneously.
+One way to improve would be to encourage better, more quantitative analyses that examine the full costs and benefits associated with each investment in sustainability, combined with an analysis of which could make the greatest contribution to the business, the environment, and society simultaneously.

 When the Economics Work, the Social and Environmental Benefits Will Last

 While most understand that “when the economics work, the social and environmental benefits last,” many barriers remain for those wishing to accelerate the pace and effectiveness at which sustainability initiatives are funded and implemented, including: